katiestar99/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 Configuring ``argcomplete``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are 2 ways to configure ``argcomplete`` to allow shell completion of the Ansible command line utilities: globally or per command.
+There are 2 ways to configure ``argcomplete`` to allow shell completion of the Assible command line utilities: globally or per command.

 Globally
 """""""""